-The most popular Wood Gun™ options include the items listed and described below:
+The most popular Wood Gun™ wood boiler options include the items listed and described below:

 Smoke Exhaust Hood